ultralytics/yolov5/CONTRIBUTING.md

 <img width="1000" alt="PR_step3" src="https://user-images.githubusercontent.com/26833433/122260853-0a87e980-ced4-11eb-9fd2-3650fb6e0842.png">

 ### 4. Preview Changes and Submit PR
 Click on the **Preview changes** tab to verify your updates.
-Select 'Create a **new branch** for this commit', assign your branch a descriptive name such as `fix/matplotlib_version` and click the green **Propose changes** button.
+At the bottom of the screen select 'Create a **new branch** for this commit', assign your branch a descriptive name such as `fix/matplotlib_version` and click the green **Propose changes** button.
 All done, your PR is now submitted to YOLOv5 for review and approval 😃!
 <img width="1000" alt="PR_step4" src="https://user-images.githubusercontent.com/26833433/122260856-0b208000-ced4-11eb-8e8e-77b6151cbcc3.png">

 ### PR recommendations